What Are References—Really?

 The employer's options in learning about your job history, your work contributions, and your ability to interact professionally with work colleagues are unlimited.
 Once you sign the employment application, you are giving the potential employer your permission to contact anyone who can shed professionally relevant light on your previous job performance.

 References are provided either verbally or in writing.
 References are personal, professional, or employment-related.
-Generally, you ask people to serve as your references when you believe that their shared comments and information about you will have a positive impact on your goals.
+Generally, you ask people to serve as your references when you believe that their shared comments and information about you will have a positive impact on your achievement of your goals.